va7sdf/artbergmann/albums/art_bergmann/lost_art_bergmann/_posts/1985-01-01-02-to-tell-the-truth.markdown

 ---
-track: 3
+track: 2
-album: automan
+album: lost art bergmann
-other_albums: no escape
+other_albums:
-title: where are you
+title: to tell the truth
-lyrics: jim bescott
+lyrics:
-music: jim bescott
+music:
 ---